 - Challenges and current developments in the clinic for chronic pain and neuroinflammation

-In this webcast, Cellectricon will together with our scientific advisors Professor Camilla Svensson, Dr. Franziska Denk and Dr. Christian Vægter be looking beyond the neuron and discuss the importance of non-neuronal cells in the chronification and manifestation of pain.
-Taking into account the perspectives and research experiences from the advisors, cell types such as astrocytes, microglia, macrophages, satellite glial cells and osteoclasts will be discussed.
-In addition, we will examine how novel in vitro models consisting of co-cultures of neurons and these non-neuronal cells can be applied in a drug discovery context, to identify drug candidates that are changing the trajectory of the disease progression in neuroinflammation and chronic pain.
+In this webcast, Cellectricon was together with our scientific advisors Professor Camilla Svensson, Dr. Franziska Denk and Dr. Christian Vægter looking beyond the neuron and discussing the importance of non-neuronal cells in the chronification and manifestation of pain.
+Taking into account the perspectives and research experiences from the advisors, cell types such as astrocytes, microglia, macrophages, satellite glial cells and osteoclasts were discussed.
+In addition, we examined how novel in vitro models consisting of co-cultures of neurons and these non-neuronal cells can be applied in a drug discovery context, to identify drug candidates that are changing the trajectory of the disease progression in neuroinflammation and chronic pain.

-We conclude the webcast by an outlook where we together discuss how integrating advances made in in vitro modelling with learnings from other disease areas, and other indications such as neurodegeneration, may provide better clinical success for future pain drugs.
+We concluded the webcast by an outlook where we together discussed how integrating advances made in in vitro modelling with learnings from other disease areas, and other indications such as neurodegeneration, may provide better clinical success for future pain drugs.